kawillia/generator-projection/README.md

 # generator-projection
-This is a Yeoman generator that helps C# developers stub out generic projection data structures.
+This is a Yeoman generator that helps C# developers stub out generic data structures.